OUTDATED.

 Printing - more exclusive than ever before

-The act of printing out one's photos may be more accessible than ever, but uninitiated consumers will likely spend their time working with pharmacy printers or something of similar quality.
-These are usually limited to prints, and even then, most aren’t even close to being of archival quality - and let’s not even get into the color reproduction.
+Printing out one's photos may be more accessible than ever, but uninitiated consumers will likely spend their time working with pharmacy printers or something of similar quality.
+Unfortunately, these are usually limited to prints, and even then, most aren’t even close to being of archival quality - and let’s not even get into the color reproduction.

-The demand for print, even in these “save some cash by doing it yourself” circles is fairly evident.
+The demand for print, even in these “save some cash by doing it yourself” circles, is pretty evident.
 Search results for printing smartphone photos or any keyword combination of that sort will end up forwarding you to suggestions of Walmart prints and the like - and you know that one can do better than that.
-All that this hints towards is that it will be beneficial in the long run to educate your prospecting clients on the benefits of higher quality prints, and on why casual printing is not a long-term solution.
+All that this hints towards is that it will be beneficial in the long run to educate your prospecting clients on the benefits of higher-quality prints and why casual printing is not a long-term solution.
 This leads us to our point below.

 The shifting tides of marketing

-With everything above in mind, it would be hard to ignore the fact that brand image is becoming more important than ever.
-Hence, we have to highlight the importance of making your marketing at least somewhat informative of your craft, by making sure that your client knows exactly what they can get by using your services; the process you must go through to set up a shoot, the props, the equipment and the prep that all of this may need.
+With everything above in mind, it would be hard to ignore that brand image is becoming more critical than ever.
+Hence, we have to highlight the importance of making your marketing at least somewhat informative of your craft by making sure that your client knows exactly what they can get by using your services, the process you must go through to set up a shoot, the props, the equipment and the prep that all of this may need.

-The possibility of offering better print as a result of using a dedicated camera is the final nail in the coffin.
-Photos taken with a phone will be perfectly suitable for experimenting on smaller home prints, but the innately low quality and grain will become very visible on larger formats.
-One can’t make a perfect Photo Album if the photos themselves don’t reflect the quality of a truly professional print product.
+The final nail in the coffin is the possibility of offering better print as a result of using a dedicated camera.
+Photos taken with a phone will be perfectly suitable for experimenting on smaller home prints, but the innately low quality and grain will become evident on larger formats.
+One can’t make a perfect Photo Album if the photos themselves don’t reflect the quality of a professional print product.

 - More compact than a camera, you always have a phone with you.